 If you take your coffee black — maybe with a bit of cream when you're feeling fancy — then a basic drip coffee maker is all you need.
 However, if you crave espresso or specialty drinks like cappuccinos or lattes, then consider an espresso machine with a steamer arm for heating and frothing milk.

 Some espresso and drip coffee makers have filter baskets that filter coffee grounds during the brewing process, eliminating the need for paper filters.
-The size of the filter basket and the amount of grounds placed inside prior to brewing helps determine coffee flavor and strength.
+The size of the filter basket and the volume of grounds placed inside prior to brewing helps determine coffee flavor and strength.

 As an alternative to the basic glass carafe, some coffee makers come with a thermal carafe to keep drinks warm.